Pandan chiffon cake – or Bánh Bông Lan Lá Dứa – is a soft, fragrant classic loved all across Southeast Asia, from Vietnam to Singapore and beyond.

 Instructions

-- Blend the green parts of pandan leaves with coconut milk, then strain through a sieve to obtain pandan-infused coconut milk.
+- Prep & Pandan Mixture– Preheat the oven to 320°F (160°C) about 20 minutes before baking.– Blend the green part of pandan leaves with coconut milk, then strain to get pandan-infused coconut milk.
 Add more coconut milk if needed to reach the required amount.

-- Mix the pandan-infused coconut milk with coconut oil.
-Sift in the flour, cornstarch, and baking powder (if using), then stir until well combined.
-Add the egg yolks and pandan extract (if using), mixing until the batter is smooth.
+- Make the Egg Yolk Batter– In a large bowl, mix the pandan-infused coconut milk with coconut oil.– Sift in cake flour, cornstarch, and baking powder (if using).
+Stir until smooth.– Add egg yolks and pandan extract (if using).
+Mix until well combined and silky.

-- Incorporate the Meringue into the Yolk Mixture:– Start by folding 1/3 of the meringue into the egg yolk mixture with a whisk until just combined.– Gently fold in half of the remaining meringue.– Finish by folding in the rest of the meringue, ensuring the mixture stays light and airy.
+- Fold the Meringue– Gently fold 1/3 of the meringue into the yolk batter with a whisk or spatula until just combined.– Fold in the next third, then the last third.
+Be gentle—keep the batter light and airy.

-- Bake:– Place the pan on the second-lowest oven rack and bake at 320°F (160°C) for 40 minutes.– If the top browns too quickly, cover it with aluminum foil and continue baking.
+- Bake– Pour the batter into an ungreased chiffon pan from about 4 inches (10 cm) high to pop big air bubbles.– Tap the pan gently 2–3 times on the counter.– Bake on the second-lowest rack at 320°F (160°C) for about 40 minutes.– If the top browns too quickly, loosely cover with foil and keep baking.